nishan12-web/METAR-/README.md

 # METAR-
-This is a app that tell you about the airports weather and its Metar/ This was built by 2 Aspiring highschoolers.
+This is a app that tells you about the airports weather via its METAR.
+This was built by 2 aspiring high schoolers.